cristiancmoises/zupt/README.md

 Backup compression with the VaptVupt codec, AES-256 authenticated encryption, and post-quantum key encapsulation.
 Pure C11, zero dependencies, ~12,000 lines.

 ---
+Some fixes have been made in version 2.0-RC it is already suitable for *personal use* and *testing*, but *not yet for critical environments* or *large-scale data*.
+See [SECURITY.md](SECURITY.md) for threat model.
+See [AUDIT.md](AUDIT.md) for audit checklist.

+`❗Please wait for the full version 2.0 release, which will fix all remaining bugs and improve performance.`

+---

 ## Why Zupt